List of military aircraft of the Soviet Union and the CIS

 This list of the military aircraft of the Soviet Union and the Commonwealth of Independent States (CIS) includes experimental, prototypes, and operational types regardless of era.
 It also includes both native Soviet designs, Soviet-produced copies of foreign designs, and foreign-produced aircraft that served in the military of the Union of Soviet Socialist Republics (USSR) and its successor states of the CIS.
 The service time frame begins with the year the aircraft entered military service (not the date of first flight, as reported by some sources).
 Stated production quantities, which are often very approximate, include all variants of the aircraft type produced for the USSR, unless otherwise noted.

 Wikipedia convention is to use the Soviet or Russian names and designations for these aircraft, not the post-World War II NATO reporting names, although these will be used as redirects to guide the reader to the desired article.
 The reporting names assigned by Western intelligence agencies listed here are provided for ease of reference; they are by no means complete.
-Further details on the NATO Air Standardization Coordinating Committee (ASCC) reporting names can be found here.